tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | status | [VerifyStatus](#verifystatus) | `enum` signaling if the application accepts the vote extension | 1            |

 * **Usage**:
     * `RequestVerifyVoteExtension.vote_extension` can be an empty byte array.
 The Application's interpretation of it should be that the Application running at the process that sent the vote chose not to extend it.
       Tendermint will always call `RequestVerifyVoteExtension`, even for 0 length vote extensions.
+    * `RequestVerifyVoteExtension` is not called for precommit votes sent by the local process.
     * `RequestVerifyVoteExtension.hash` refers to a proposed block.
 There is not guarantee that this proposed block has previously been exposed to the Application via `ProcessProposal`.
     * If `ResponseVerifyVoteExtension.status` is `REJECT`, Tendermint will reject the whole received vote.